ICB-DCM/pyABC/doc/what.rst

 This package was designed to perform well on

-* single core single machine,
-* multicore single machine and
+* multicore and
 * distributed environments.

-It integrates well with SGE like environments, as commonly found in scientific settings, but can also be deployed to cloud settings and can use `Dask.distributed <http://distributed.readthedocs.io/en/latest/>`_ under the hood.
+It integrates well with SGE like environments, as commonly found in scientific settings, but can also be deployed to the cloud.
+Amongst other backend modes, `Dask.distributed <http://distributed.readthedocs.io/en/latest/>`_  can be used under the hood.

 It sounds like a contradiction, but this package is on the one hand easy to use for standard applications,